 Transgender Health Medicine

 Also Kelly Washburn specializes in cross gender hormone therapy for transgender and gender non-conforming individuals.
-While in Connecticut, Kelly worked with hundreds of trans* individuals aged 17-70.
+Kelly has worked with hundreds of trans* individuals aged 17-70.
 Kelly Washburn is honored to serve the trans* community.
 Also she hopes to continue working with and building trust among the greater Portland LGBTQ communities.

 In Kelly’s practice, the best aspect of health care is empowering patients.
 Since sickness, wellness, and the entire healthcare system can be complex.
 And Washburn hopes to work closely with motivated individuals.
 Also she enjoys creating focused treatment plans as a diabetes specialist, transgender hormone specialist, or primary care provider.
 Hence, Kelly Washburn is thrilled to join the dedicated providers at Merritt Health & Wellness.